TRAUMA SENSITIVE YOGA CLASS SERIES

 Crows End Retreat, 6430 Squire Court, San Luis Obispo, 93401

 This class is for individuals with personal histories of trauma, PTSD or Complex trauma.
-Together we will practice forms, movement and breathing to help you connect with your body in a safe way and at your own pace.
-The practice can be done on a chair, or on a yoga mat.
+Together we will practice gentle forms, movement and breathing to help you connect with your body in a safe way, in a safe environment, and at your own pace.
 You don't have to be flexible, fit or strong and NO yoga experience or special yoga clothes are required.

-Each class will begin with the practice of gentle Trauma-sensitive yoga.
+Each class will begin and end with a 35 - 40 minute practice of gentle trauma-sensitive yoga.

-The second half of the class will be an educational session covering topics of trauma awareness, Complex trauma, the physiology & neurobiology of trauma, Embodiment & trauma recovery, and trauma & self-care.
-Questions & discussion are very welcome, however this class is NOT therapy, nor a substitute for therapy.
+The middle portion of the class will be an educational Power Point session covering topics of trauma awareness, Complex trauma, the physiology & neurobiology of trauma, embodiment & trauma recovery, and self-care.
+Questions & discussion are welcome, however this class is NOT therapy, nor a substitute for therapy.